Graphs in Python

 - Achieve this by adding a

-parameter (which is already in theGraph
+visitedparameter (which is already in theGraphcode above)

 class _Vertex: